Onyi-Liveth/Onyi-Liveth/README.md

 - 👋 Hi, I’m @Onyi-Liveth
-- 👀 I’m interested in android development
+- 👀 I’m a Python developer
-- 🌱 I’m currently learning to write code in kotlin
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me onyiorajiaku1@gmail.com